meeb/tubesync/README.md

 # Warnings

-### 1. Index frequency
+### 1. Index interval

-It's a good idea to add sources with as long of an index frequency as possible.
-This is the duration between indexes of the source.
-An index is when TubeSync checks to see what videos available on a channel or playlist to find new media.
-Try and keep this as long as possible, up to 24 hours.
+It's recommended to add sources with an index interval as long as possible.
+This is the duration between indexing the source for newly added videos.
+The default indexing interval is 24 hours.

 ### 2. Indexing massive channels

-If you add a massive (several thousand videos) channel to TubeSync and choose "index every hour" or similar short interval it's entirely possible your TubeSync install may spend its entire time just indexing the massive channel over and over again without downloading any media.
+If you add a massive (several thousand videos) channel or playlist to TubeSync and choose **`index every hour`** or similar short interval it's entirely possible TubeSync may spend its entire time just indexing the massive amount of videos over and over again without downloading any media.
 Check your tasks for the status of your TubeSync install.

-If you add a significant amount of "work" due to adding many large channels you may need to increase the number of background workers by setting the `TUBESYNC_WORKERS` environment variable.
-Try around ~4 at most, although the absolute maximum allowed is 8.
+If you add a significant amount of *work* due to adding many large channels you may need to increase the number of background workers by setting the `TUBESYNC_WORKERS` environment variable.
+Try around 4 at most, although the absolute maximum allowed is 8.

-**Be nice.** it's likely entirely possible your IP address could get throttled by the source if you try and crawl extremely large amounts very quickly. **Try and be polite with the smallest amount of indexing and concurrent downloads possible for your needs.**
+**Be nice.** it's possible your IP address could get throttled by the source if you try and crawl extremely large amounts very quickly. **Try and be polite with the smallest amount of indexing and concurrent downloads possible for your needs.**

 # FAQ